• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Easy Instant Pot Lamb Curry with spices, lamb, and lots of veggies.
-And thanks to a pressure cooker, dinner is ready in an hour!
-Gluten free, dairy free
+Thanks to a pressure cooker, dinner is ready in an hour!
+Gluten-free, dairy-free

-bowl of lamb curry sprinkled with mint and coconut flakes
+three bowls with lamb curry sprinkled with mint and coconut flakes next to a green napkin with fresh cut lemons.

 • Ingredients